riwazp21/reddit_scraper_v2.0/README.md

-# Project - 2 CS 325 Riwaz Poudel
+# Project - 3 CS 325 Riwaz Poudel
-## Python Program to scrape comments from a reddit post
+## Python Program to scrape comments from a reddit post using modules
 ### Description
 This project scraps all the user comments from a reddit post and stores in it a file.
 ### How to make this program run in your device?